mingogo/mGTD/README.md

 * Added Mongo DB support.
 * Added Mongo DB support with new MongoDB collection gtd1.
 * Added Modified the JSON example from mkyong to return my own value object.
+* Added a controller that is able to list the arraylist fetched from MongoLab.